Betta-Testers/Imbrius-Kabasuji/README.txt

 If you have placed pieces and do not want to have to remove them all by hand simply click the "Remove Pieces" button in the bottom right and it will remove all pieces currently placed on the board.

-In the botoom right of the builder are also the undo and redo buttons.
+In the bottom right of the builder are also the undo and redo buttons.

 SAVING THE LEVEL: